ahmedmkamal313/alx-low_level_programming/0x08-recursion/README.md

 5-sqrt_recursion.c: a function that returns the natural square root of a number.

 6-is_prime_number.c: a function that returns 1 if the input integer is a prime number, otherwise return 0.

+100-is_palindrome.c:  a function that returns 1 if a string is a palindrome and 0 if not.